adowlin/project-4-sneakerly/TESTING.md

 - Rental Date Selection Form:
     - The date input field correctly allows the user to select a start date for their rental.
     - The field does not, however, save the selected start date to attach it to the booking later on.
-See [Known Bugs](#known-bugs) for more detail.
+See [Known Issues](#known-issues) for more detail.
     - The Rental Days input field allows the user to enter their desired number of rental days, with validation, as expected.
     - The "Rent" button correctly passes the rental days to the Bag view, and redirects to the "Confirm Booking" (Bag) page.
     - The form fields are disabled when an unauthenticated user visits the page, as expected.